Mohammed-Alabri/SQU-Timetable-Maker/README.md

       - Days: sun, mon, tue, wed, thu.

 # known bugs
-* if the section has more than one lab section, the first lab section will be counted.
+* if the section has more than one lab section, the first lab section will be counted.(fixed)